EQWorks/python-curriculum/02-logic-controls-2.md

 * Compactness - a single value is stored and utilized for its underlying binary representation, where each bit is a distinct configuration.
 * Efficiency - the software can perform multiple adjustments in a single operation.

-Similar to how [we handle precision-sensitive arithmetic](01-immediate-applications-1.md#fixed-point-numbers), the trade-off here is the implicit knowledge of what each bit represents is a requirement.
+Similar to how [we handle precision-sensitive arithmetic](01-immediate-applications-1.md#fixed-point-numbers), the trade-off here is that it requires implicit knowledge of what each bit represents.
 This issue can be mitigated by abstracting away the implicit knowledge and expose a well <a name="turn-on-day"></a>defined interface for its users:

 ```python
 '''module: main.py'''